 Despite China’s immense trade volumes, the renminbi still accounts for just 2% of global payments, is involved in approximately 4% of forex trades internationally and makes up around 2% of foreign currency reserves globally.
 By contrast, the US dollar possesses a 40% share of global payments, 61% of official foreign exchange reserves and is involved in over 88% of forex trades.
 In a highly asymmetric International Monetary System (IMS), the dollar is still by far the dominant global currency when it comes to investment, invoicing and reserves.

-This has led to a phenomenon known as the “dollar trap”, whereby countries and currency areas find themselves overly reliant on the dollar’s exchange rate, with central banks managing monetary policy in accordance with the Fed.
+This has led to a phenomenon known as the “dollar trap”, whereby countries and currency areas find themselves overly reliant on the dollar’s exchange rate, with central banks managing their national monetary policy in accordance with the Fed.
 To this day, China maintains a “crawling” peg to the US currency.
 A major proportion of its liabilities and foreign exchange reserves are denominated in USD, while its assets are primarily denominated in RMB.
 The former’s depreciation can therefore bear a significant adverse impact on China.
 This came to the fore during the 2008 financial crisis and ensuing “credit crunch”, when the dollar was in short supply, before depreciating in value as a result of quantitative easing policies.

 In 2009, then governor of the People’s Bank of China, Zhou Xiaochuan, launched an indirect barb at the dollar’s dominance, citing the need for an “international reserve currency” to “secure global financial stability”.
 He alluded to the idea of a super-sovereign reserve currency, disentangled “from economic conditions and (the) sovereign interests of any single country”.
 A super-sovereign reserve currency, composed of a basket of the world’s main currencies (each weighted by GDP share), is certainly a tantalising prospect for China, but remains a pipe dream for now.
 This has left the country to pursue its goal of securing greater renminbi use internationally, accelerated with the launch of the offshore renminbi (CNH).